Box Office Breakdown: Narrow Victory for Angels & Demons

 Star Trek: Going into the Future…a Little Too Boldly?

-I’m not old enough to have watched the original Star Trek when it first appeared on TV…but I was around for at least some of the first episodes of the Next Generation.
+Star Trek I’m not old enough to have watched the original when it first appeared on TV…but I was around for at least some of the first episodes of the Next Generation.
 In fact, I’ve seen all those episodes.
 I’ve watched every re-run of every Trek ever created.
 I’ve seen the movies (one of them in theaters).
 I’ve played the games.
 I might have looked through some of the literature.
 And maybe I once looked up a few words in the online Klingon dictionary.

 Okay, fine.
 So I’m a Trekkie.
 And that’s the biggest reason why I think I may not like the new take on Trek.
-Is J.J.
-Abrams going to be the one who shoves me out of the scifi genre for good…or will he simply open the door for all the Trekkies of the future?
+Is going to be the one who shoves me out of the scifi genre for good…or will he simply open the door for all the Trekkies of the future?

 Click to continue reading Star Trek: Going into the Future…a Little Too Boldly?